muratk3n/thirdwave/en/README.md

 well protected behind their shield of victimization, they could not be criticized for anything, in fear of being called anti-Semite.
-That is at least two countries today who harbor a rotten form of nationalism, a kind that long should have been swept under the carpet.
+That is at least two countries today who harbor a rotten form of nationalism, a kind that long should have been swept clean.

 ---